-Scorpio: What your zodiac sign says about love, work, friends and more
+Scorpio: What Your Zodiac Sign Says About Love, Work, Friends And More

 October 23 – November 21

 Yours is a totally misunderstood sign, Scorpio!
 People often think that you’re fire because of how intense you can be, but you are a highly sensitive water sign.
 Your ruling planet is transformative and powerful Pluto, and this accounts for why you feel things so deeply.
 Once you’re crossed you never forget, and often have to work hard on releasing your resentments so they don’t eat you up.
-Your tendency to be secretive and also suspicious that can get you into trouble in your personal life, but helps you get ahead in your career.
+Your tendency to be secretive—and even seem a little suspicious—can get you into trouble in your personal life, but keeping your cards close helps you get ahead in your career.
 Your tenacious nature helps you get the job done.

 Best traits